finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 - The Game Selection Menu is now accessible by clicking on the banner on the Main Menu
 - You can cycle through card games in the Main Menu by using keyboard shortcuts
 - Added support for different types of card metadata
+- Fix: Download and load additional card pages on initial download
+- Fix: Allow FocusName/FocusText keyboard shortcuts while input field is already focused

 ## Current Sprint
+- Fix: iPad keyboard
+  - Make zx be alt for column, and cv be alt for page
+  - Get rid of current cv by mapping functionality to page
 - Fix: NetworkDiscovery error on iOS sleep
+- In Deck Editor, make search button clear filters and only do search by name in name input field
+  - Show name filter in filters bar
+  - Show condensed value of enum filters in filters bar
 - Release v1 to the App Store
 - Release v1 to the Mac App Store
 - Support deep links for games and decks through https://docs.branch.io/